 📱 LG V60 ThinQ

 An underground favorite among audio nerds.
-With five microphones and a manual recording app built into the system, the V60 can handle everything from outdoor percussion to studio-level rehearsals.
+As an audio recorder smartphone, the V60 features five microphones and a manual recording app built into the system, allowing it to handle everything from outdoor percussion to studio-level rehearsals.
 Features like limiters and low/high-pass filters are rare at this level.

 Pros: Incredible raw audio quality, pro-level features, very little distortion